alemtani/spotify-tracker/README.md

 ## Configure Environment

-Create a `.env` file with the following keys.
+Create a `.env` file in the project directory with the following keys.

 `SECRET_KEY`